anubhavpgit/anubhavpgit.github.io/content/current.md

 ###### March

 At this point, it's a full blown AI war. `gemini-2.5-pro` just blew my mind.
 [Google just killed it!](https://www.reddit.com/r/singularity/comments/1jl1eti/man_the_new_gemini_25_pro_0325_is_a_breakthrough/).
 I asked it to analyse Ferry, my C compiler project, and it just one-shotted the entire project.
 It was able to understand the code, and suggest improvements, and even provided a detailed analysis of the code structure.

+[It creates a minecraft clone](https://www.reddit.com/r/singularity/comments/1jl6j1l/googles_latest_model_gemini_25_pro_is_amazing_it/https://www.reddit.com/r/singularity/comments/1jl6j1l/googles_latest_model_gemini_25_pro_is_amazing_it/).
 Yes, 5 odd years down the line, all code will be written by AI.

 Claude finally has a web search feature; I can finally let my ChatGPT+ rest in peace now.
 Well done, soilder.
 You did well. (*Immidiately regrets after looking at the ghibli art images everyone is generating*) :(